 Important: Please check with your doctor before you attempt any of these exercises.

 Kegel Exercises are extremely useful not only for preparing you for labor but also as part of your postpartum recovery plan.
 As per Web MD, Kegel exercises help strengthen the muscles that support the bladder, uterus, and bowels.
 In turn, you may develop the ability to relax and control the muscles in preparation for labor and birth.
 To do Kegel exercises, pretend as if you are trying to hold in your urine.
 The contraction that you feel as you are doing that, are the muscles of the pelvic floor.
-The beauty about these exercises is that you can do them anywhere!
+The beauty of these exercises is that you can do them anywhere!

 Sitting on an exercise ball (birth ball).
 This might not sound like an exercise at all.
-But the truth is that simply sitting on an exercise ball helps maintain pelvic alignment, strengthen your core, and may help the baby settle in optimal birthing position.
+But the truth is that simply sitting on an exercise ball helps maintain pelvic alignment, strengthen your core, and may help the baby settle in the optimal birthing position.
 Simply, inflate your birthing ball (not too much), and sit on it with your feet apart.
 Roll your shoulders back to attain optimal posture and try doing small hip circles to stretch the pelvis.

 Butterfly Stretches is another great exercise that may help prepare you for labor.
 It not only helps with improving posture but it also keeps your joints flexible, improves blood flow to your lower body, and eases delivery.